 Title: For Better or Worse

-by Donna Huston Murray
+Author: Donna Huston Murray

-Ginger Barnes is working on a DIY project at her daughter’s house when she gets involved with some of the neighbors.
+For Better or Worse is the latest book in the Ginger Barnes Mystery series.
+Ginger is working on a DIY project at her daughter’s house when she gets involved with some of the neighbors.
 One is a frazzled young mother with a controlling husband.
 The other is a young man who is helping to care for his grandmother, who ends up in the hospital after a fall down some stairs.
 Meanwhile, after Ginger’s best friend tries to set her up with a new fella, Ginger finds herself working as a babysitter for the man’s grandson… though Ginger suspects something is off with the parents.
 With all these new people in her life, Ginger tows the line between being nosy and keeping her mouth shut versus stepping in when something is really going on.

-Ginger Barnes is a widow with a recently married daughter and a son in college.
+Ginger is a widow with a recently married daughter and a son in college.
 She enjoys walking her dog and working on DIY projects… and occasional sleuthing.
 Ginger seems to question most everyone and everything she encounters.
 This was a well-written character that seemed real, with real life worries and concerns.

 This was a quick, lighthearted book.
 Great for fans of cozy mysteries.
 Though the story is written in an easy reading and lighthearted way, some difficult topics are discussed, namely domestic abuse.

-This was the first book I’ve read in this series.
+For Better or Worse was the first book I’ve read in this series.
 It was a good read, and I look forward to reading more about Ginger Barnes and her amateur sleuthing.